Nella's Nursing Home

 Appropriately Uses Anti-Anxiety Medication

-This is an indication of the percentage of long-term residents taking antianxiety medications.
+This measures the percent of long-term stay residents taking antianxiety drugs.

 Managing Depression Among Residents

-This metric measures the percent of long-term stay residents who are exhibiting depressive symptoms.
-Some experts argue that this is a measure of quality of life.
+This datapoint is a measure of the percentage of long-term stay residents showing signs of depression.
+Many in the industry would argue that this is a reliable measure of quality of care.

 Appropriate Vaccine Usage